shorepine/tulipcc/README.md

 ### Graphics system

 The Tulip GPU consists of 3 subsystems:
- * A bitmap graphics plane (1280x750), with scrolling x- and y- speed registers
+ * A bitmap graphics plane (default size: 1280x750), with scrolling x- and y- speed registers
  * A text frame buffer (TFB) that draws 8x12 fixed width text on top, with 256 colors
  * A sprite layer on top

-The Tulip GPU runs at a fixed FPS depending on the display clock.
+The Tulip GPU runs at a fixed FPS depending on the resolution and display clock.
 You can change the display clock but will limit the amount of room for sprites and text tiles per line.
 You can set a python callback for the frame done interrupt, for use in games or animations.

 ```python
 # returns current GPU usage computed on the last 100 frames, as a percentage of max